Understanding your risk

-- Stage 1: The cancer has grown past the mucosa, or inner layer of the colon, or the next layer, called the submucosa.
+- Stage 1: The cancer has grown past the mucosa (inner layer of the colon) or the submucosa (layer that surrounds the mucosa).

 - Stage 2: The cancer has not reached the lymph nodes, but has grown to the outer layer of the colon, potentially to the membrane that holds the abdominal organs in place, or the nearby organs or structures.